myparcelnl/sdk/README.md

 }
 ```
 #### Later on
-In a new request, you can get al the data again.
+In a new request, you can get all the data again.
 ```php
 $consignment = (new MyParcelConsignmentRepository())
     ->setApiKey('api_key_from_MyParcel_backoffice')